opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

 Pipeline changes
 ----------------

-No pipeline changes, compared with [6].
-However, FIB Manager will be modified so as to implement the fallback mechanism.
+FIB Manager will be modified so as to implement the fallback mechanism.
 The FIB tables of the import-RTs VPNs from the default VPN created will be parsed.
 In our case, a match will be found in the "internetVPN" FIB table.
-If not match is found, the drop rule will be applied.

-Regarding the pipeline changes, we can use the same BGPVPNv4 pipeline (Tables Dispatcher (17), DMAC (19), LFIB (20), L3FIB (21), and NextHop Group tables) and enhance those tables to support IPv6 North-South communication through MPLS/GRE.
-For understanding, the pipeline is written below: l3vpn-id is the ID associated to the initial VPN, while l3vpn-internet-id is the ID associated to the internet VPN.
+To make the relationship between the first VPN, and the second internetVPN entry, a fallback entry will overwrite the vrf-id to the new internetVPN id, and will resubmit the packet to the table 21.

 Traffic from DC-Gateway to Local DPN (SYMMETRIC IRB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a packet is coming from DC-Gateway, the label will help finding out the associated VPN.
-The first one is l3vpn-id.
+Since the IPv6 addresses are GUA, the specific VPN associated with the packet becomes less relevant.
+In the downstream direction, the MPLS label uniquely identifies the neutron port associated with the destination IP.
+This label can be used to send the packet directly on the neutron port independent of the VPN in which the packet arrives.

 | Classifier Table (0) =>
 | LFIB Table (20) ``match: tun-id=mpls_label set vpn-id=l3vpn-id, pop_mpls label, set output to nexthopgroup-dst-vm`` =>